-"Substantial improvement" includes the following: Any repair, reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the "start of construction" of the improvement.
-This term includes structures which have incurred "substantial damage," regardless of the actual repair work performed. either (1) before the improvement or repair is started, or (2) if the structure has been damaged, and is being restored, before the damage occurred.
-For the purpose of this definition, "substantial improvement" is considered to occur when the first alteration of any wall, ceiling, floor or other structural part of the building commences, whether or not that alteration affects the external dimensions of the structure.
-The term does not, however, include either (1) any project for improvement of a structure to correct previously identified existing violations of comply with existing state or local health, sanitary, or safety code specifications which are solely necessary to assure safe living conditions; or (2) any alteration of a "historic structure," provided that the alteration will not preclude the structure's continued designation as a "historic structure." structure listed on the National Register of Historic Places.
+"Substantial improvement" includes the following: Any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the "start of construction" of the improvement.
+This term includes structures which have incurred "substantial damage," regardless of the actual repair work performed.
+The term does not, however, include either (1) any project for improvement of a structure to correct previously identified existing violations of state or local health, sanitary, or safety code specifications which are solely necessary to assure safe living conditions; or (2) any alteration of a "historic structure," provided that the alteration will not preclude the structure's continued designation as a "historic structure."